-• giving pupils the opportunity to explore values and beliefs, including religious beliefs, and the way in which they affect people's lives through assemblies, trips and charity events.

-- providing appropriate space for reflection or prayer. - enabling pupils to develop a set of values, principles and beliefs to inform their perspective on life and their behaviour. - encouraging pupils to explore and develop what animates and inspires themselves and others. - encouraging pupils to express their innermost thoughts and feelings (e.g. through art, music, literature and drama, exercising the imagination, inspiration, intuition and insight).
+- giving pupils the opportunity to explore values and beliefs, including religious beliefs, and the way in which they affect people's lives through assemblies, trips and charity events. - Providing appropriate space for reflection or prayer - enabling pupils to develop a set of values, principles and beliefs to inform their perspective on life and their behaviour. - encouraging pupils to explore and develop what animates and inspires themselves and others. - encouraging pupils to express their innermost thoughts and feelings (e.g. through art, music, literature and drama, exercising the imagination, inspiration, intuition and insight).

-And also by promoting teaching which:
+And also by promoting teaching styles which:

-- values pupils' questions and gives them space for their own thoughts, ideas and concerns. - enables pupils to make connections between aspects of their learning. - encourages pupils to relate their learning to a wider frame of reference. - encourages pupils to consider and respect a diversity of opinions. - ensure that pupils experience fascination and wonder in their learning through role play, debate and trips.
+- value pupils' questions and give them space for their own thoughts, ideas and concerns. - enable pupils to make connections between aspects of their learning. o encourage pupils to relate their learning to a wider frame of reference. o encourage pupils to consider and respect a diversity of opinions. - ensure that pupils experience fascination and wonder in their learning through role play, debate and trips.